-2021 Compensation Actions
+2022 Compensation Actions

 - We structured a significant proportion of target compensation for our Named Executive Officers as variable or at-risk pay, consisting of annual performance bonus and equity awards in the form of stock options.
-"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2021. - Based on 2021 performance, the Compensation Committee and the Board of Directors determined that performance-based bonuses should be paid at 115% of target to our Named Executive Officers. - We granted equity awards in the form of stock options to our Named Executive Officers to incentivize and reward for stockholder value creation as part of our annual performance evaluation in February. - In May 2021, we granted additional equity awards in the form of stock options to our Named Executive Officers to further incentivize them and provide long-term retention value due in part to unusually intense competition for talent across the biotechnology industry and also to capital-raising activities in the first half of 2021 that caused dilution to the existing equity awards of our Named Executive Officers.
+"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2022. - Based on 2022 performance, the Compensation Committee and the Board of Directors determined that performance-based bonuses should be paid at 80% of target to our Named Executive Officers. - We granted equity awards in the form of stock options and RSUs to our Named Executive Officers to incentivize and reward for stockholder value creation as part of our annual performance evaluation in February. - In May 2022, we granted additional equity awards in the form of stock options to our Named Executive Officers to further incentivize them and provide long-term retention value due in part to unusually intense competition for talent across the biotechnology industry.